CentreForDigitalHumanities/artechne/README.md

-# ARTECHNE
+# ARTECHNE Drupal Bootstrap sub-theme

-This repository contains the Drupal Bootstrap sub-theme for the ARTECHNE database.
+This repository contains the [Drupal Bootstrap](https://www.drupal.org/project/bootstrap) sub-theme for the [ARTECHNE database](http://artechne.hum.uu.nl/).
 It consists of three folders:

-* css: contains the CSS for this theme.
+* `css`: contains the CSS for this theme.
-* scripts: contains Drush scripts that have been used to clean the database.
+* `scripts`: contains [Drush](http://www.drush.org/) scripts that have been used to clean the database.
-* templates: contains the templates for this theme.
+* `templates`: contains the templates for this theme.

+Please see the READMEs of the respective folders for more information.

-This folder contains the following files:
+This folder (the root) contains the following files:

-* artechne.info: Drupal theme specification.
-States that this is a sub-theme of Drupal Bootstrap.
+* `artechne.info`: Drupal theme specification.
+States that this is a sub-theme of Drupal Bootstrap, defines regions, and specifies which CSS-files are included.
-* favicon.ico: The favicon displayed in the browser address bar.
+* `favicon.ico`: The favicon displayed in the browser address bar.
-* logo.png: The logo for this theme.
+* `logo.png`: The logo for this theme.
-* screenshot.png: A screenshot for this theme.
+* `screenshot.png`: A screenshot for this theme.
-* template.php: This is mainly where the magic happens: contains the code to alter certain aspects of the website.
+* `template.php`: This is mainly where the magic happens: contains the code to alter certain aspects of the website.